-- 1. Counterparties shall enter into an exchange of collateral agreement before the conclusion of a non-centrally cleared OTC derivative contract. - 2.
-The exchange of collateral agreement referred to in paragraph 1 shall include at least the following terms: - (a) the levels and type of collateral required; - (b) the segregation arrangements; - (c) the netting set to which the exchange of collateral refers; - (d) the procedures for notification, confirmation and adjustment of margin calls; - (e) the procedures for settlement of margin calls for each type of eligible collateral; - (f) the procedures, methods, timeframes and allocation of responsibilities for the calculation of margins and the valuation of collateral; - (g) the events that are considered to be default or the termination events; - (h) the law applicable to the non-cleared OTC derivative contract; and - (i) the law applicable to the exchange of collateral agreement. - 3.
-Counterparties shall perform an independent legal review of the enforceability of the exchange of collateral agreement referred to in paragraph 1.
-Such review may be conducted by an internal independent unit or by an external independent third party. - 4.
-Paragraph 3 of this Article shall be considered to be satisfied where the exchange of collateral agreement referred to in paragraph 1 is recognised in accordance with Article 296 of Regulation (EU) No 575/2013. - 5.
-Counterparties shall establish policies to assess the enforceability of the exchange of collateral agreement referred to in paragraph 1 on a continuous basis.
+- 1. The trading documentation referred to in Article 2(7) may comprise a netting agreement and an exchange of collateral agreement . - 2.
+The exchange of collateral agreement referred to in paragraph 1 shall include at least the following terms: - (a) the levels and type of collateral required; - (b) the segregation arrangements; - (c) the netting set to which the exchange of collateral refers; - (d) the procedures for notification, confirmation and adjustment of margin calls; - (e) the procedures for settlement of margin calls for each type of eligible collateral; - (f) the procedures, methods, timeframes and allocation of responsibilities for the calculation of margins and the valuation of collateral; - (g) the events that are considered to be default or termination events; - (h) the law applicable to the non-cleared OTC derivative contract; and - (i) the law applicable to the exchange of collateral agreement. - 3.
+Counterparties shall perform an independent legal review of the enforceability of the netting agreement and of the exchange of collateral agreement referred to in paragraph 1.
+Such review may be conducted by an internal independent unit or by an external independent third party.

+- 4. Paragraph 3 of this Article shall be considered to be satisfied where the netting agreement referred to in paragraph 1 is recognised in accordance with Article 296 of Regulation (EU) No 575/2013. - 5.
+Counterparties shall establish policies to assess the enforceability of netting agreement and the exchange of collateral agreement referred to in paragraph 1 on a continuous basis.